ZEN-universe/ZEN-garden/docs/files/input_handling.rst

 * convergence of the numerical range (of the LHS) is visible for both algorithms after three iterations
 * a trade-off between a lower LHS range and also decreasing the RHS range may exist, which is visible in case of arithmetic mean scaling
-* neglecting the RHS may lead to a significant increase its numerical range, which is visible for both scaling algorithms (as shown in :ref:`Regression Analysis` this also leads on average to longer solving times)
+* neglecting the RHS may lead to a significant increase in its numerical range, which is visible for both scaling algorithms (as shown in :ref:`Regression Analysis` this also leads on average to longer solving times)

 **Net-solving time comparison for multiple scaling configurations**